 The maintenance of pumps is the responsibility of New Gold and maintenance records are required to be maintained.
 Each pump requires spill pan, spill kit, and flotation device.
-Changes to pumping configurations, ditching, piping, or operating parameters need to be approved by the Mill Manager and the Environmental Manager.
+Changes to pumping configurations, ditching, piping, or operating parameters need to be approved by the Environmental Manager.
 In an emergency call out (after hours), the Managers or their alternate, will provide direction in consultation with the New Gold Environmental Department.